-Wishing to initiate a dialogue on the value and relevance of visual anthropological perspectives on contemporary social life, the Festival introduced a themed section of screenings relating to social issues and visual/anthropological viewpoints about these issues, screenings which underline the significance of documenting and analyzing the contemporary social reality and its topical aspects.
-In the past, the section has screened films about racial violence, the aggressive expressions of nationalism, social exclusion, the interrelation between desire and crisis, and the various forms of violence, poverty, displacement and dispossession in the context of shifting gendered, sexualised, racialised, ethnicised and classed dynamics.
+Wishing to initiate a dialogue on the value and relevance of visual anthropological perspectives on contemporary social life, the Festival introduced a themed section of screenings relating to social issues and visual/anthropological viewpoints about them.
+These screenings underline the significance of documenting and analyzing the contemporary social reality and its topical aspects.

 Organized by the Athens Anthropological Society – Ethnofest

 Head of Programming

 Development and Educational Activities Manager

 Christina Liapi, Christina Tente